Why should you own a pH pen?

 Always check your pH.

 If you have a smaller garden, I recommend having a large jug of water around that you will use for feeding and watering.
 If you balance the pH in this jug you won’t need to check this water again until nutrients are added.

 Included in this order are packets of buffer powder.
-These powders are used to calibrate your meter.
+These powders are mixed with room temperature water and used to calibrate your meter several times.